Dealing with odors is just part of the gig for pet owners.

 It’s also a good idea to place a paper towel or sheet of newspaper on top of the dust after you discard it into the trashcan – this will prevent the dust from blowing out of the trashcan.

 Once you’ve swept everything, go back and mop all of the hard surfaces to remove any of the dust and debris you missed while sweeping.
-If you don’t want to break out the mop bucket, at least give the floors a once over with a Swiffer or similar product (contrary to pervasive urban myths, these products are safe for dogs).
+If you don’t want to break out the mop bucket, at least give the floors a once over with a pet-safe floor cleaner or a Swiffer (contrary to pervasive urban myths, these products are safe for dogs).

 After dealing with your hardwoods, linoleum, and tile floors, it is time to turn your attention to your carpets.